holcombddf/Protein-Design-Scripts/README.md

 Produces a scatterplot for two variables in a spreadsheet.
 Takes as arguments the spreadsheet (.csv) to read from, the name of the x-variable column header, and the name of the y-variable column header.

+## replace_hetatm.py
+Produces a PDB file by replacing the HETATM lines of one file with the HETATM lines of another file.
+Keeps the metal HETATM lines the same.
+Takes as arguments the path to the PDB file with HETATM lines to replace, and the PDB file with HETATM lines to replace with.
+Can also accept the name of the HETATM lines to replace with, if specified.
+Otherwise, it will replace with all HETATM lines whose names have three characters.

 ## plotter.py
 Plots data in a CSV file.
 Takes as arguments a path to the CSV file containing the data to plot, and a boolean indicating whether or not the first row of the CSV file contains column headers.